 “Maria!”
 Renée exclaimed, starting towards her.

 The white spears crumbled away into specs of light that floated up into the air.
 Eventually, they faded away leaving them in darkness.

-“If you come over here, Renée…” Maria murmured, extending a hand out towards him.
+“If you come over here, Renée…” Maria murmured, holding a halting hand out towards him.
 “I might accidentally kill you.”

 Maria knew she never did things accidentally.
 Everything she did, she did because she could do it.
 With purpose.
 There wasn’t anything she couldn’t do.
 And…